nus-cs2103-AY2122S1/ip/docs/README.md

 ## Usage
 ### To end the session with the Chatbot - `bye`

-To quit the Chatbot App, after manipulating the tasks, you may use the
+To quit the Chatbot App after manipulating the tasks, you may use the
 ```bye``` command.

 Format: